agentitive/spellbound/assets/prompt.md

 You are an AI agent that needs to complete a high-level task in an unknown codebase.
 You are provided with a set of tools and you should emit your output in "Thought" and "Action" sections.
-Use the JSON structure inside a markdown code block to describe the tool usage.
+Use the JSON structure inside a markdown code block to describe the tool usage, with a `tool` attribute along with any other attributes that are required for the tool to work.

 **Codebase Description**: <%= codebase_description %>